avvau/Ice_Machine_Praktikum23-24/README.md

 # Box
-To accommodate the multicontroller and the FT232 chip, I replaced last year's box with a larger and more practical one that I 3D printed.
+To store the multicontroller and the FT232 chip, I replaced last year's box with a larger and more practical box that I 3D printed.
 This new box has a sliding lid for easy access.
 A small button on the sliding lid makes it easy to open.
 The case also has two openings: one for the cables and another for the USB port.
 Inside the box, these holes are extended by holders to prevent the inserted cables from being kinked or crushed.

 ### Pictures of the current box and comparison with the old box: